appserver-io/appserver/_docs/persistence-container.md

 ##### Concurrency

 Concurrency is, in case of a `SSB`, a more complex issue.
 In contrast to `SLSBs` and `SFSBs`, the data will be shared across requests.
-The container has to make sure, that only one request has access to the data of a `SFSB`.
+The container has to make sure that only one request has access to the data of a `SFSB`.
 Therefore, requests are serialized and blocked until the instance is available again.

 > To enable a `SSB` for sharing its data across requests, it has to extend the `\Stackable` class.
 This class comes with the PECL [pthreads](https://github.com/appserver-io-php/pthreads.git) extension that brings multithreading to PHP. appserver.io uses a fork of the 1.x branch, due to some restrictions introduced with 2.x branch.